 SNAP is administered by the state government in conjunction with the federal government.
 To determine eligibility and the number of benefits, the state considers factors such as household size, net income, assets, employment status, and deductions.

 The application process for SNAP can take some time, but having all the necessary information readily available can expedite the process.
-Information can be submitted over the phone, via email, fax, or online, depending on the state’s procedures.
+You can submit information over the phone, via email, fax, or online, depending on the state’s procedures.
 To learn more about the specific application process for your state, check out the USDA directory.

 What Can Be Purchased Using SNAP Benefits?

-SNAP benefits are deposited into an Electronic Benefits Transfer (EBT) account, which functions like a debit card.
-The EBT card can only be used at authorized retailers, including grocery stores.
+The Supplemental Nutrition Assistance Program deposits benefits into an Electronic Benefits Transfer (EBT) account, operating like a debit card.
+You can use the EBT card at authorized retailers, such as grocery stores.

 When shopping with an EBT card, it is important to purchase only eligible items, such as food items from a grocery store.
 To ensure proper nutrition, consider creating a meal plan that includes fruits, vegetables, and other healthy options while avoiding junk food.

 In summary, SNAP is a valuable resource for individuals and families struggling to make ends meet.
-Eligibility is determined by a variety of factors, including household size, income, and assets.
+A variety of factors, including household size, income, and assets, determine eligibility.
 The application process can be lengthy, but having all the necessary information readily available can speed up the process.
 SNAP benefits can be used to purchase food items at authorized retailers.